hoehrmann/demo-parselov/README.md

 with this obscure part of the XML format, and switch to using a stack once the actual document content is read.

+Now, if you recall that since `choice` and `seq` in the example above start at the same position, their `start` vertices will also occur in the same `backwards` state (which corresponds directly to `null_edges` and `char_edges`), and treating them as the same vertex can therefore be accomplished by linking `backwards` states together instead of the individual vertices.
+More on this later.

 The JSON grammar in RFC 4627 is more complicated.
 It makes liberal use of the `ws` production to indicate where ignorable white space characters, such as spaces and newlines between values, can be placed.